mcarifio/bashenv/README.md

 ## <a id="usage">Usage</a>

 You're through the hard part.
 Using bashenv is easy.
 When you create a login session in bash, bash sources `~/.bash_profile`.
 When you create a new shell, bash sources `~/.bashrc`.
-A login session is also a new shell, therefore you actually source both.
+Since a login shell is also a new shell, you source both.
+(The bash rules are actually somewhat more complicated than this.
+I'm waving my hands here.)

 Bashenv traffics in bash functions which are all loaded from `~/bashenv/profile.d/**.sh`.
 Bash functions are underappreciated and underutilized.
 In particular, just like environment variables they can be exported and therefore visible to all subshells without redefinion or reloading.
 You can, of course, load a new definition for the same name in subshell.
 But generally there's little need.

 Because you have to explicitly export a function after defining it using the exotic `declare -fx ${function}`, functions are often sourced (and sourced again and again and again) via `~/.bashrc`.
 With just an extra declaration this is completely unnecessary.
 You can have convenience _and_ start subshells quickly with bashenv.
-(But really with just judicious use of bash.)
+But I'm not claiming credit for this.
+Just learn `declare -fx`.

 ### <a id="usage-without-git">Usage Without Git</a>